21 October 2022.

 If you’re just passing through, the absolute highlights that should not be missed are Dorrigo National Park (take in the views from the Sky Walk, stroll the Wonga Walk or hike to Red Cedar Falls), Wollomombi Falls and Dangars Falls.

 Three jam-packed days will allow you to make many more stops along the way, take your time at each location and head out on a few short hikes.
-You’ll find my full 3-day Waterfall Way itinerary here (coming soon).
+Read here for my full Waterfall Way itinerary.

 However, if you’ve got even more time to spare, five days would allow you to explore at a more leisurely pace, travel down the remote, far-reaching roads that lead deep into the national parks and experience some of the region’s longer hiking trails.